OMNIALowCode/omniadocs/docs/pages/omnia3/Modeler/omnia3_modeler_entities_UI.md

 To each entry is necessary to define the _date_ and the _title_.
 The _category_ can also be defined, in order to group the entries.

-In this sample, the entries of the element _calendar_ are setted:
+In this sample, the entries of the element _calendar_ are set:

 ```JavaScript
     this._metadata.elements.calendar.attributes.entries = [